lywang1016/PokerAI/README.md

 In Player class the method your_action() will be called by Game class, when the player's turn to take action.
 At this moment, a Policy object is initialized with these attributes.
 The action_should_take() method of Policy is called and the Policy object should return the action recommend to take back to the player.
 It is interestion to implement different stratigies for this method, and it is the point for the project.

 The action should take is defined as a list which have two numbers.
 The first number represents for the action.
 It could be 0 represent "fold" action, 1 represent "check" or "call" action, and 2 represent "raise" action.
 The second number represent the chips bet with this action.
 For "fold" and "check" action, the second number is 0.

+You can figure out the postion by 'my_name', 'bfo', and 'afo'.

+Information in the 11 attributes is all you need to know and legal to know to make an action, according to the game rule.
+Good luck!

 ## Game log definition
 First, a ActionLog class is defined in file 'game_frame_work/player.py'.
 The attributes are: